w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 Soil monitoring is a possible application of data platforms for precision farming

-- Robotics, tractors and implements
+- Robotics, tractors, and implements
 - Satellite images and remote sensing indexes
 - Spatio-temporal analysis
 - And many others!